 'Runaway Guide' creator says don't blame him for Sequim runawayon February 27, 2013 @ 3:19 pm (Updated: 3:41 pm - 2/27/13 )

-"The Runaway Guide" says he's not to blame for a Sequim teen who ran away from home, but did try to help him when he heard about it.
+The creator of a travel blog called "The Runaway Guide" says he's not to blame for a Sequim teen who ran away from home, but did try to help him when he heard about it.

 Luke Burbank caught up with the guy who only identifies himself only as Leif via phone from Nicaragua, where the now 24-year-old said he had no idea why Jon Chrysler blamed him for his 15-year-old son Jonathan running away last week.

 Leif says he recently got hundreds of messages from people calling him a "pedophile" and "human trafficker," and discovered one of the top referrers to his blog was Q13 Fox News, which posted a story about Chrysler and his site.

 "I'm not sure how they made the connection.
 The kid must have told his parents that he saw the site but they never say how exactly."

 Jon Chrysler told Q13 his son told him he got information about running away from Leif's step-by-step guides that include tips on everything from eating for free to sleeping on the street.

 But Leif insists while the blog is a celebration of travel, he actually works hard to dissuade kids from running away.